frabjous/jhap-templates/documentation/markdown_primer.md

 > This is a quotation and
 > can take multiple lines.

-Here is following text.
+Here is the following text.
 :::

-Quotations can be nested with multiple `> >`.
+Quotations can be nested with multiple `> >` but there must be lines above and below that are blank except for a single `>`.

 # Lists

 Numbered lists are indicated by a series of lines each starting with a number, or with `#)`.
-Whichever you use, the numbering automatically done or redone.
+Whichever you use, the numbering is automatically done or redone.

 ```markdown
 #) This is item one.